SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/Lab2-A(AKS).md

    > **Note**: Please wait as this command may require some time to complete.

-1. Run the following command to get the newly created image.
+1. Run the following command to get the newly created **Docker image**.

    ```
    docker images